 No offense, I like dollar stores, and I really like the idea of everything a $1 or less.
 If it’s for quick use temporary items like disposable items, then definitely, it’s a place to buy things.
 The problem is, sometimes the quality of some of their products is poor, or their brands are unfamiliar, and you don’t know what you are buying and you cannot approximate how long it is going to last you.
 Even a dollar adds up you know, so the idea of wasting money can pop up and convince you to buy something of a good quality somewhere else familiar.

 But I didn’t start this way.
 It took me a while to understand the concept of picking quality over quantity, because the more I could get, the better it felt, but the soon I understood the concept; I slowly began to pick up the habit.

 It started when one of my older sisters moved from another city to live with me in a different city.
 She had a new job offer that was located in the city I was residing at the time.
 There were several things I noticed from her.
 I noticed she only wanted to do grocery shopping from the groceries stores that sold organic food.
 And then we would go shopping and she would become very picky and specific on things.
 For a while I did not understand why she wouldn’t buy anything when we went shopping if it was not a healthy and quality product, or a known brand product.
-And there was a time I thought my sister is very expensive and high maintenance, she only buys expensive stuff..hahaha.
+And there was a time I thought my sister was very expensive and high maintenance, she only bought expensive stuff..hahaha.